 General Terms and Conditions of Delivery and Payment of

-The following General Terms and Conditions for Sale (hereinafter referred to as the “Sales GTC”) apply exclusively to all deliveries of goods and services – now and in the future – (hereinafter referred to collectively as the “Goods”) by IMS Connector Systems (Suzhou) Co., Ltd. (hereinafter referred to as the “Supplier”) to customers (hereinafter referred to as the “Customer”, together with the Supplier, hereinafter collectively referred to as the “Parties” and each as a “Party”), unless otherwise expressly agreed by the Parties in writing.
-These Sales GTC shall apply in preference to and supersede the Customer’s own terms and conditions even where the Supplier delivers the Goods without expressly ruling out the Customer’s own terms and conditions.
+1. The following General Terms and Conditions of Delivery and Payment apply exclusively to all deliveries of goods and services - now and in the future - (hereinafter referred to collectively as "Deliveries") by IMS Connector Systems Kft, Hungary (hereinafter "Supplier") to customers within the meaning of Clause I. 2., unless otherwise expressly agreed in writing.
+The Customer's terms and conditions shall not form part of the contract even where the Supplier fails expressly to rule out the inclusion of such terms and conditions.

 II.
 Conclusion and Terms of the Contract